avatar

 Is there a good free push notification service?

 Yes.
 Firebase Cloud Messaging is free for unlimited push across Android, iOS, and web; only adjacent Firebase services add cost.
 OneSignal's free plan adds segmentation, basic A/B testing, and a console, capped at 10,000 web push subscribers.
 Most other "free" offers are trials with upgrade pressure, so confirm whether a plan is forever-free before committing.
+The free options comparison in Part 3 maps each cap side by side.

 Which push notification service has the highest delivery rate?